mpruna/prasleas/_posts/Jenkins_Pipeline.md

-This project describes an data acquisition and analytics pipeline based on Jenkins, Python and Gogs(a private Github repo).
+This project describes a data acquisition and analytics pipeline based on Jenkins, Python and Gogs(a private Github repo).
-Jenkins a CI/CD tool mostly used in DevOps will automate the complete process.
+Jenkins, a CI/CD tool mostly used in DevOps, will automate the complete process.
 Python scripts will do the heavy lifting.
-When triggered by Jenkins the scripts will pull the data and generate analytics.
+When triggered by Jenkins the scripts will pull the data and generate the analytics.
 Gogs will act both as Private and Public repository, Project is centered around COVID-19 public data-sets.

 The rise of Corona-19 generated a lot of community initiatives to help fight pandemic.